PJWalker/daggerheart/content/Items/Potions/Minor Stamina Potion.md

 ---
-publish: "true"
+tags:
+  - consumable
+  - common
 ---

-Clear 1d4 stress
+Clear `dice: 1d4` stress on use